mattstermh93/Grocery-Helper/README.md

 # shopping-carts

-one with multiple functions, the other without
+Interactive shopping game that helps a user add groceries to their shopping cart.

+I made two versions - one that is object oriented with multiple functions, and the other with lots of repeated code.
+This makes it easier to see how it started vs how I decided to complete it.

 the ShoppingCartFinal.py is the final version